bodkan/demografr/README.md

 <img src="man/figures/logo.png" align="right" />

+⚠️⚠️⚠️

-⚠️ **This package is under active development and things often change on short notice.** ⚠️
+**This package is under active development and things often change (and break) on short notice!
+You probably shouldn't be using _demografr_ in your own modeling projects at this point.**

+**A more stable version and a preprint will be ready sometime in summer 2023.
+Feedback is most welcome!**

+⚠️⚠️⚠️

 The goal of *demografr* is to simplify and streamline [Approximate Bayesian